frawau/aioblescan/README.md

 The easiest way is to look at the `__main__.py` file.

+You can run the command:

+    aioblescan

-You can run the module with
+or you can run the module with

     python3 -m aioblescan